justsml/emoji-brain/project-context.md

 - TypeScript for type safety
 - Tailwind CSS for styling
 - shadcn-ui for UI components
+- Bun as the JavaScript runtime and package manager
 - Local storage for persistent state

 ## Component Structure